-Could practicing yoga raise your resistance level and protect you from the flu?
+Could practicing yoga raise your resistance for flu prevention?
 It seems as if yoga training is being credited with preventing everything these days.
 Is there something to the therapeutic application of yoga for flu prevention?
 Let’s look deeper into the subject to see if there is something to the hype.

 Prevention focuses on the fact that you have to have a healthy immune system.
 It is essentially what will help you to not get sick.
 Therefore, your immune system needs to be maintained and kept in a healthy balance.
 Asana practice, the yogic diet, and pranayama practice are some of the yoga training methods that support a healthy immune system.